 - Full site import importing sites is possible, but files stored in the web project, such as custom user controls, ASPX page templates or design files, will not be included in the import process.
-To work around this limitation, you can copy such files into the target Azure project and include them in the solution before you deploy the application to Windows Azure. - Minification of CSS and JavaScript code code minification cannot be enabled because the required libraries are not compatible with Windows Azure. - External Windows services it is not possible to define Windows services for the application (such as those for the Scheduler and Health Monitoring), since external services cannot be installed on Windows Azure. - CSS Theme tabs management of files contained in stylesheet Theme folders directly through the Kentico CMS administration interface is not available when running on Windows Azure.
+To work around this limitation, you can copy such files into the target Azure project and include them in the solution before you deploy the application to Windows Azure. - CSS Theme tabs management of files contained in stylesheet Theme folders directly through the Kentico CMS administration interface is not available when running on Windows Azure.